justinw8989/PracticalMachineLearningProjectRepo/Practical Machine Learning Project.md

 ## Technique

-"classe" variable is the outcome (what we try to predict).
+"classe" variable is the outcome (what I try to predict).
 This data set collects information about participants who were asked to perform one set of 10 repetitions of the Unilateral Dumbbell Biceps Curl in 5 different fashions:

 * Class A: exactly according to the specification